CLI Authentication

 Related pages

-- CLI Commands Reference -- full reference for login, logout, and whoami
+- CLI Commands Reference — full reference for all 29 commands